RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 Nathan asked me about the benefits of [PRM](https://arxiv.org/pdf/2211.14275).
 I see this through the lens of an older idea which is [MCPE](http://incompleteideas.net/book/first/ebook/node51.html).
 Using Monte Carlo rollouts, and a reward function, we can learn to assign dense feedback at each point in a trajectory, instead of using human annotations.

 MCTS is a particular instantiation of this idea.
-It's underappreciated how the original motivation behind MCTS was to learn a value function - given how hard it was to build human-crafted evaluation functions for Go.
+It's underappreciated how the original motivation behind MCTS was to learn a value function - given how hard it was to build hand-crafted evaluation functions for Go.
 But in games like Go, it is easy to evaluate if someone has won the game (the reward function).
-Combining Monte Carlo rollouts with a search tree and a reward function gives us the basis for obtaining dense feedback.
+So combining Monte Carlo rollouts with a search tree and a reward function gives us the basis for obtaining dense feedback.

 Variants of this idea were published recently, see [SORM](https://arxiv.org/abs/2402.10963) and [MATH-shepherd](https://arxiv.org/abs/2312.08935).